DarthData410/PyGames-Mars/README.md

     This instance is a clone of '02_PopupMenu', 'PyGames-Mars' game instance.
 It carries with it then all examples in place for MessageBoxes, SnapHUD and PopupMenu pyguix.ui.elements.

     The major focus of this game instance is around setting up basic animation based on the player.Player movement.
 In doing so we are getting ready for enabling future instances to allow more user interface examples, game options, and other game concepts.
-Further adding enemy sprites to interact with during game play as well, specifically two different types of aliens.
-(Though technically the rover is an alien object on Mars and the 'aliens' are actually natives... but hey...)
+Further adding enemy sprites to interact with during game play as well, the 'aliens' (Though technically the rover is an alien object on Mars and the 'aliens' are actually natives... but hey...)

     In order to enable animations, movement of sprites, etc. this instance introduces the concept of sprite sheets, as well as a relating sprite sheet map file, in the format of JSON.
 This sprite sheet map tells a call found in the spritesheet.py python file, called SpriteSheet, what sprite sheet .png file to load, and how to break up that said sprite sheet, so that the different sprites can be subsurface()ed from the single loaded sprite sheet .png file.

     This is for performance reasons, but also for management of graphic assests, so that you are managing just a single sprite sheet, vs. multiple files for the different frames in which a sprite animation is made up of.
-This is one approach for working with sprites and sprites sheets that, if used, allows for you to easily drop and pug in new sprites for game play / game design.
+This is one approach for working with sprites and sprites sheets that, if used, allows for you to easily drop and plug in new sprites for game play / game design.

 2. Medium.com Links:

     1. __(TBD)__

 # External Attributions
 The group behind the pygame library itself (pygame.org) can not be thanked enough for the continued effort in keeping the pygame library fresh, useful and relevant.
 Further the coding style, naming of classes and python (.py) files adhere (loosely) to standards set forth in examples provided by pygame.org site.
 Specifically in the Zelda Python example was used to he help jump start this work.
 Finally the graphics found in this game, are in part, jump started from Pixel-boy. (https://pixel-boy.itch.io/ninja-adventure-asset-pack).
 Specifically the background, rock and boulder objects.